 VIRGINIA STATE UNIVERSITY CORONAVIRUS OUTBREAK UPDATES

-As of June 27, 2020, the University disbursed $3,337,521 of the funds to 3,906 students.
+As of June 27, 2020, the University disbursed $3,337,521 of the funds to 3,622 students; 284 of these students received additional emergency grant funds.
 The remaining 2.6% of the student funds will be distributed to students for emergencies via an application process.
 The University will continue to accept applications until the funds are depleted.
-Click Here to view the Application.
+Click Here PDF download to view the Application.

 June 8, 2020

 The University has been working to develop plans for the fall 2020 semester.
 As you can imagine, this task is challenging and will continue to be fluid as we plan and await more information from State and Federal sources regarding best practices.
 We expect an announcement from the Governor of Virginia next week regarding requirements and recommendations for higher education.
 A VSU announcement will come in the days following.
 Please know that the health and well-being of our Trojan Community is a priority as we navigate through the best plan to continue providing a transformative educational experience for our students .
 Thank you for your patience in awaiting our announcement.
 Continue to be safe.